 Step 6: Choose Your Program

 After research and careful consideration, it is now time to make your program selection and meet with an OIS adviser.
 Be sure to take note of all OIS deadlines.
 OIS recommends meeting with your academic advisor to discuss the courses you intend to take and how they will count towards your degree—It is imperative that you have support from your academic advisor.
-Meet with

 Step 7: Submit an OIS Application